AI-Unicamp/Benchmarking-SDGG-Models/README.md

 ```angular2html
 python generate.py --wav_path ./../../../Benchmarking-SDGG-Models/Dataset/Genea2023/wav_spk_1/ --txt_path ./../../../Benchmarking-SDGG-Models/Dataset/Genea2023/tst/main-agent/tsv/
 ```
+The output of BHVs is located in Benchmarking-SGDD-Models/BVH_generated/sample_model001200000/bvh_spk_1

 It worked!!
 Right?
 Do you want to obtain the BVH files for the rest of the directories?